-The Honorable Robert Aderholt Chair Subcommittee on Labor, Health and Human Services, and Education Appropriations Committee on Appropriations Washington, DC 20515 The Honorable Rosa DeLauro Ranking Member Subcommittee on Labor, Health and Human Services, and Education Appropriations Committee on Appropriations Washington, DC 20515
+The Honorable Robert Aderholt Chairman Subcommittee on Labor, Health & Human Services, Education and Related Agencies 2358-B Rayburn House Office Building Washington, D.C.
+20515 The Honorable Rosa DeLauro Ranking Member Subcommittee on Labor, Health & Human Services, Education and Related Agencies 1036 Longworth House Office Building Washington, D.C.
+20515

-Dear Chairman Aderholt and Ranking Member DeLauro,
+Dear Chair Aderholt and Ranking Member DeLauro:

-As you begin consideration of Fiscal Year 2024 Labor, Health and Human Services, Education, and Related Agencies (LHHS) appropriations legislation, we ask that you increase support for a comprehensive federal response to antimicrobial resistance (AMR), commensurate with the threat AMR poses to patient care, public health and preparedness.
+As you begin consideration of Fiscal Year 2025 Labor, Health and Human Services, Education, and Related Agencies (LHHS) appropriations legislation, we ask that you provide robust, full funding for a comprehensive federal response to antimicrobial resistance (AMR), commensurate with the threat AMR poses to patient care, public health and preparedness.
 We must continue to improve our defenses against this escalating health crisis.
-We are encouraged that the President's Budget Request for FY24 prioritizes AMR in multiple ways, including a proposal to strengthen antibiotic research and development through the use of federal contracts that delink payments for novel antimicrobials from their use.
+We are encouraged that the President's Budget Request for FY25 prioritizes AMR in multiple ways, including a proposal to strengthen antibiotic research and development through the use of federal contracts that delink payments for novel antimicrobials from their use.